This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here

 We rented a car for our whole holiday at a a very reasonable rate.
 We really like to have our own transportation and if staying in the northern beaches, a car is necessary.

-The Entertainment savings books for the Cairns area is definitely worth investing in.
+The Entertainment digital membership for the Cairns area is definitely worth investing in.
 There are so many attractions to visit in Cairns that they add up quite quickly for families.
 The Entertainment books allows you to save up to 25% at tons of attractions and restaurants in the area.
 We easily got our money’s out of this and since we purchased it from the Cancer Council, we were supporting a good cause anyway.
 We used the e-book, which worked out really well.

 Cairns with kids is a fantastic holiday.
 If you are looking for what to do in Cairns with kids, we hope this post has given you lots of great ideas.
 There are so many educational, active, and diverse things to do in Cairns with kids.
 We envisioned lots of time by our resort pool, but were kept busy with all the wonderful day trips and experiences to discover.

 Did you find this post useful?
 PIN it to Pinterest.